nanograv/PINT/docs/explanation.rst

 ''''''''''''''''''''''''

 In addition to modifying ``pint.config.runtimefile("observatories.json")``, there are other ways to add new observatories.
+**Make sure you define any new observatory before you load any TOAs.**

 1. You can define them pythonically:
 ::